hoangsvit/eplus.dev/clzarlke1000e09mcbdfidack.md

     * <mark>Data cloud provides a unified solution to manage data across the entire data lifecycle.</mark>

     * Sustainable cloud ensures the costs of cloud resources are controlled to prevent budget overrun.

+### **Fundamental Cloud Concepts**

+1. **Which network performance metric describes the amount of data a network can transfer in a given amount of time?**

+    * <mark>Bandwidth</mark>

+    * Fiber optics

+    * Latency

+    * Domain Name System (DNS)

+2. **An organization wants to innovate using the latest technologies, but also has compliance needs that specify data must be stored in specific locations.
+Which cloud approach would best suit their needs?**

+    * On-premises infrastructure

+    * <mark>Hybrid Cloud</mark>

+    * Multicloud

+    * Public Cloud

+3. **An organization wants to ensure they have redundancy of their resources so their application remains available in the event of a disaster.
+How can they ensure this happens?**

+    * By putting resources in the Domain Name System (DNS).

+    * Using the edge network to cache the whole application image in a backup.

+    * By assigning a different IP address to each resource.

+    * <mark>By putting resources in different zones.</mark>

+4. **An organization has shifted from a CapEx to OpEx based spending model.
+Which of these statements is true?**

+    * They will only pay for what they forecast.

+    * Budgeting will only happen on an annual basis.

+    * Hardware procurement is done by a centralized team.

+    * <mark>They will only pay for what they use.</mark>

+5. **A financial services organization has bank branches in a number of countries, and has built an application that needs to run in different configurations based on the local regulations of each country.
+How can cloud infrastructure help achieve this goal?**

+    * <mark>Flexibility of infrastructure configuration.</mark>

+    * Reliability of the infrastructure availability.

+    * Scalability of infrastructure to needs.

+    * Total cost of ownership of the infrastructure.